jyoung4242/articles/pathfinding/pathfindingpart2.md

 1. Look for the lowest F cost square in the open list.
 Make it the current square.

 2. Move the current square to the closed buffer (list).
-Remove from openNodes.
+Remove from openNodes, move to 'checked' nodes.

 3. Check if the new current node is the endnode, this is the finishing condition. using the parent node properties of each node, walk backwards to the starting node, that's the shortest path